Sen. Schumer battered by both the right and left in new role

 Such is the bind Schumer finds himself in as he emerges as the leader of the anti-Trump resistance on Capitol Hill.

-The Senate minority leader is not only ridiculed and insulted by Trump but is also under fire from many of his New York constituents, who complain that he is not fighting hard enough against the president.
+The Senate minority leader is not only ridiculed and insulted by President Donald Trump but is also under fire from many of his own constituents, who complain that he is not fighting hard enough against the president.

 "He has to champion the resistance or he has to get out of the way!" shouted 39-year-old Hae-Lin Choi, one of the leaders of the protest Tuesday night.